zaiisao/Documentation/en/Video/rtc_recording_android.md

 ## Implementation

 Before proceeding, ensure that you implement a basic call or live interactive streaming in your project.
-See [Start a Video Call](../../en/Video/start_call_android.md) or [Start a Live Interactive Video Streaming](../../en/Video/start_live_android.md) for details.
+See [Start a Video Call](../../en/Video/start_call_android.md) or [Start Live Interactive Video Streaming](../../en/Video/start_live_android.md) for details.

 To start audio recording, call the `startAudioRecording` method after joining a channel.